ThatGuyAstral/TerraBit/README.md

 ## Where's the Source Code?

 Source Code can be found in the 'TBSC' folder above.
-(Requires installation of Rust)
+(Requires installation of Python, pip and Kivy.)

 ## Will there be any updates?